Tsunami evacuations ordered in South America, but worst risk appears to pass for US after huge quake

 The earthquake appeared to be the strongest recorded since the 9.0 magnitude earthquake off Japan in 2011 caused a massive tsunami and meltdowns at a nuclear power plant.
 The International Atomic Energy Agency said initial reports showed Japan’s nuclear plants were not affected this time.

-Wednesday's quake occurred along the “Ring of Fire,” a series of seismic faults around the Pacific Ocean where most of the world’s earthquakes take place.
+Wednesday's quake occurred along the “Ring of Fire,” a series of seismic faults around the Pacific Ocean.
 It was centered offshore, about 120 kilometers (75 miles) from Petropavlovsk-Kamchatsky, Kamchatka’s regional capital.
 Multiple aftershocks as strong as 6.9 magnitude followed.

-Russia’s Oceanology Institute said tsunami waves of less than 6 meters (20 feet) were recorded near the populated areas of the peninsula and the nearby Kuril Islands.
+Russia’s Oceanology Institute said tsunami waves of less than 6 meters (20 feet) were recorded near populated areas of the peninsula.

-Meanwhile, lava began to flow Wednesday from the Northern Hemisphere's largest volcano in a remote area of Kamchatka.
-Observers also heard explosions, the Russian Academy of Sciences’ geophysical service said.
+Lava began flowing Wednesday from the Northern Hemisphere's largest volcano in a remote area of Kamchatka, the Russian Academy of Sciences’ geophysical service said.

 Evacuations ordered in South America

-Chile, a place highly vulnerable to earthquakes and subsequent tsunamis, raised its warning to the highest level early Wednesday for most of its lengthy Pacific coast and said it was evacuating hundreds of people.
+Chile, a place highly vulnerable to earthquakes and tsunamis, raised its warning to the highest level early Wednesday for most of its lengthy Pacific coast and began evacuating hundreds of people.

 Hawaii downgrades to tsunami advisory